RoadieHQ/marketing-site/content/docs/integrations/jenkins/index.md

 ## Prerequisites

 1. You must be an admin in Roadie.
-By default, all users are admins.
+By default, the first Roadie user is an admin.
 Learn how to designate certain users as admins [here](/docs/getting-started/assigning-admins/).
 2. Your Jenkins instance must be accessible by Roadie backend instances.
 To allow list Roadie access you can check our IPs [here](/docs/details/allowlisting-roadie-traffic/).